cosmos/sdk-tutorials/hands-on-exercise/5-ibc-adv/8-ibc-app-checkers.md

 ## What you will be building and why

 The checkers blockchain you have built has the ability to create games, play them, forfeit them, and wager on them (potentially with cross-chain tokens).
-A further optimization is would be to include a leaderboard.
+A further optimization would be to include a leaderboard.
 This could be executed locally on the checkers blockchain to rank the best players on the checkers blockchain.

 But what if there is more than one checkers chain?
 Or better yet, other game chains that allow players to play a competitive game.
 Would it not be great to enable a standard to send the game data from the local game chain to an application-specific chain that keeps a global leaderboard?
 This is exactly what you will be building in the next few sections.